Last version: 2.6, September 24th, 2016.

 - Optionally install Exchange Server 2013 or Exchange Server 2016 (phase 4)

-- Optionally, install required fixes and perform post configuration, like setting your Power Plan to High Performance and if your pagefile is set to System Managed it will reconfigure it to best practices (memory + 10MB with a maximum of 32GB+10MB).
+- Optionally, install required fixes and perform post configuration, like setting your Power Plan to High Performance, reconfiguring the pagefile to best practices (memory + 10MB with a maximum of 32GB+10MB) if it is system managed, and performing .NET framework optimizations (also known as the 7318.DrainNGenQueue script).
 Custom post-configuration is possible by modifying the script.

 - Finally, the script will clean things up, like removing the state file and setting the startup of Transport Service back to Automatic (phase 6).